 After lunch we meet up with local San guides and take a walk in the seemingly barren Kalahari, discovering the rich forms of life found here.
 The San guides share their deep knowledge of the region's flora and fauna with us, revealing how their ancestors have long survived in this dry environment as hunter-gatherers.

 This evening we are treated to traditional dance show, a cultural experience giving us more insight into the ancient ways of the San.
 These semi-nomadic people are known for their strong story-telling tradition, as well as their unique song and dance rituals.

-Today we cross back into Botswana and head to our camp near Kasane, the closest town to Chobe National Park - Botswana's top national park.
+Today we continue north to our camp near Kasane, the closest town to Chobe National Park - Botswana's top national park.